-Why studying in Ireland is a great idea
+Why studying in Ireland is a great idea?

 A superbly progressive country, Ireland has always relied on creativity and innovation to make its mark in the world.
-There are a lot of pros to studying in Ireland, be it a great education, a rich culture, or the prospect of an amazing career abroad.
+Additionally, there are a lot of pros to studying in Ireland, be it a great education, a rich culture, or the prospect of an amazing career abroad.
 Let’s cover these points one by one –